ndianabasi/adonis-responsive-attachment/README.md

     The `fromBuffer` method creates responsive images from (image) buffers.
 These images buffers can come from any source you prefer as long as they are of type `Buffer`.
 This allows you to create responsive images from outside the HTTP life-cycle.
 The `fromBuffer` method accepts one parameter which must be a `Buffer`.

+Both methods allow you to provide an optional file name as the second parameter.
+This replaces the use of input file name from the uploaded file.
+The add-on will replace all non-numeric and non-alphabet characters in the file name with the underscore character.

 The example below shows the use of the `fromFile` static method.

 ```ts